 This guide is here to help you, a non-native speaker and reader of Japanese, in your language study by introducing resources in the library that will help you learn Japanese more effectively.
 These include books, magazines, films, and online resources (both free and Penn subscriptions).
 I hope you have fun learning Japanese while reading and listening to these real-world examples of the language!

-If you ever have questions or want advice about looking for Japanese-language resources for your study or research, please contact Molly, who is here to help you as your librarian.
+If you ever have questions or want advice about looking for Japanese-language resources for your study or research, please contact Rebecca, who is here to help you as your librarian.

 Penn Libraries has a wide variety of resources that can help you learn Japanese through real-world language.
 They include e-resources such as newspaper digital archives; books (mostly academic); fiction and essays; manga; and magazines.